 Richard has lived in Aberdeen for more than 20 years and has built a reputation both professionally and socially for living a life of integrity, honesty and transparency.
 In 2014, he chaired the Aberdeen South Independence debate which included Richard Baker MSP, Cllr Angela Taylor, Callum McCaig (later a MP) and Professor Hugh Pennington CBE.

 Richard has always made space for people from all walks of life.
-He currently gives some of his time to Work Place Chaplaincy Scotland (WPCS) and Wellbeing, working with the Local Government Cllrs, MSPs and MPs.

 Richard John Brooks